 Many times, slate roofs will have “hidden” damage.
 This damage can include hairline cracks and fractures, breaks, chipped and broken edges of the slate.
-Because you cannot see this damage, it is always recommended that a highly qualitied tile and slate roofing contractor, such as Renaissance Roofing, Inc. carefully and accurately inspects your hail damaged natural slate roof.
+Because you cannot see this damage, it is always recommended that a highly qualified tile and slate roofing contractor, such as Renaissance Roofing, Inc. carefully and accurately inspects your hail-damaged natural slate roof.

-In the photo shown, these original early 1900’s era Pennsylvania Slates have been “dented” by a hailstorm in the Midwest.
+In the photo shown ABOVE, these original early 1900’s era Pennsylvania Slates have been “dented” by a hailstorm in the Midwest.

-The size and velocity of the hail stones will be a significant factor in the damage being caused to natural slate roofs.
+The size and velocity of the hailstones will be a significant factor in the damage being caused to natural slate roofs.
 Smaller hail typically does little damage to slate.
-As the sizes of the hail increases, so does the potential for big damage.
+As the size of the hail increases, so does the potential for big damage.

-As shown in this photo, a combination of a larger hail and an approximately 100-year-old slate roof sustained significant damage as a result.
-As you can see, many of these hail impacts punches holes right through the slate.
+As shown in THE ABOVE photo, a combination of a larger hail and an approximately 100-year-old slate roof sustained significant damage as a result.
+As you can see, many of these hail impacts punch holes right through the slate.

 These copper details can all be dented and bent by hail impacts.
-As shown in the photo, a historic slate roof with decorate copper ridge trim shows significant damage including denting and bowing to the surface of this custom fabricated ridge.
+As shown in the ABOVE photo, a historic slate roof with decorative copper ridge trim shows significant damage including denting and bowing to the surface of this custom fabricated ridge.

 All exterior facets of your home are susceptible to the effects of a significant hail event.
 Your natural slate roofing, traditional copper flashings and more.

-In this photo, this 16 oz. copper cutter system in Evanston, IL was damaged by large hail impacts.
-As shown, the gutter shows signs of circular or rounded impact markings as well as visibly bent areas as a result.
+In tHE ABOVE photo, this 16 oz. copper cutter system in Evanston, IL was damaged by large hail impacts.
+THIS gutter shows signs of circular or rounded impact markings as well as visibly bent areas as a result.
 Even the gutter hanger shows signs of hail damage.

 Other areas of your home include copper dormers, copper flat panel roofs, collector boxes, chimney covers and more.
 It is also recommended to have your chimney and chimney caps inspected as well.